ssmanji89/jekyll-TeXt-theme.sulemanji.com/_posts/2023-10-15-sooliOnion0.md

 Suleman's journey towards stability is a multi-faceted effort involving healthcare professionals, self-care strategies, and understanding from those around him and experiences from his past.
 Continued support from family, friends, and colleagues will significantly contribute to his well-being.

 ---
-# **"The Unfolding Journey of Suleman Manji... thus far"**
+# **"The Unfolding Journey of Suleman Manji... "**

 ## 1. Prologue: Foundations of a Journey

 ### An Early Start: Elementary School Memories

 I was a child with an eye for detail, always observant of my surroundings.
 This vigilance would later become a protective mechanism, especially when it came to family dynamics.
-One could argue that my scar, which I refer to as my "HarryPotterScar," is a testament to my resilience.
+There's a scar only that remains.
 A product of a traumatic incident in 1997, it serves as a permanent reminder of the trials I've faced.

 ### A Shift in Perspective: Father's Hospitalization